freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/01-responsive-web-design/applied-visual-design/use-the-em-tag-to-italicize-text.md

 # --description--

-テキストを強調するには `em` タグを使用します。 これによりブラウザは CSS の `font-style: italic;` を要素に適用し、テキストを斜体で表示します。
+To emphasize text, you can use the `em` tag.
+This displays text as italicized, as the browser applies the CSS of `font-style: italic;` to the element.

 # --instructions--